Search for geospatial/GIS data

 Contributors:

-Summary: This datalayer is a polygon coverage for Massachusetts which will display town boundaries and tax rate statistics for Fiscal Year 2000.
-Tax rates for commercial, residential, industrial and other property types will be found in the attribute table.
+Summary: This datalayer is a point coverage for Massachusetts locations for properties listed on the Massachusetts State Register of Historic Places.
 This layer was derived from the Massachusetts Electronic Atlas database published by the Harvard Map Collection in 2001.
-For more information on the definitions, data sources and process steps please read the 'Supplemental Information' and 'Data Quality' sections which follow.
+For more information on this layer please read the 'Supplemental Information' section which follows.
 The Massachusetts Electronic Atlas (MEA) was a collaborative project to provides access, via the Internet, to data about the Commonwealth, its thirteen regional planning agency districts and 351 cities and towns.
 This dataset is now only available via The Harvard Geospatial Library.

 Contributors: